 Yo-Yo Ma has played as a soloist with orchestras across the globe as well as keeping active performing recitals and chamber music.
 To continually push traditional genre boundaries, he has collaborated with a wide range of artists including Wu man and Polar Music Prize Laureates Renée Fleming and Ennio Morricone, to name a few.

 Yo-Yo Ma has always desired to explore music as a means of communication, and as a vehicle for the migration of ideas, across a range of cultures throughout the world.
 This has led him to immerse himself in everything from traditional Chinese music to the music of the Kalahari bush people in Africa.
 In his exploration, he travelled to the Kalahari Desert to experience firsthand the life of the Kung bushmen.
-He tried their instruments, shared in their rituals and played them Bach, all the while searching for common musical ground and seeing if he could find a universal basis for music.
+He tried the instruments, shared in rituals and played Bach, all the while searching for common musical ground and seeing if he could find a universal basis for music.

 It was this interest that compelled Yo-Yo Ma to establish the Silk Road Project, a nonprofit arts and educational organization that takes its inspiration from the historic Silk Road trading routes as a modern metaphor for multicultural and interdisciplinary exchange.
 Under his artistic direction, the Silk Road Project presents performances by the acclaimed Silk Road Ensemble, a collective of around 60 musicians, singers, arrangers and composers from more than 20 countries.
 The project engages in cross-cultural exchanges and residencies, leads workshops for students, and partners with leading cultural institutions to create educational materials and programs.